AlonMesh/AI_Algorithms_Ex1/README.md

 * **ReadTXT.java** which contains methods for reading the input file and parsing its contents.
 * **ReadXML.java** which contains methods for reading the XML file and parsing its contents.

-## Conclusion
-This implementation of Bayesian Network using Variable Elimination algorithm can be used for performing probabilistic inference on different types of networks and queries.
-However, it is worth noting that the performance of the algorithm may be affected by the structure of the network and the order of elimination of variables.
-The project compares the performance of three algorithms for finding probability in a graphical model.
-The algorithms compared are:

-1. **Simple conclusion:** A basic algorithm for finding probability in a graphical model.
-2. **Variable Elimination** Algorithm with ABC elimination order: An optimized algorithm that uses the ABC elimination order to find probability in a graphical model.
-3. **Variable Elimination Algorithm with custom heuristic elimination order:** An optimized algorithm that uses a custom heuristic elimination order based on the number of appearances of variables in factors to find probability in a graphical model.

-The project includes the implementation of each algorithm and the calculation of both the probability and the number of additions and multiplications required for each algorithm.

 ![image](https://user-images.githubusercontent.com/97172662/212310971-c9cde4f4-c974-4ecd-a06a-c571f582f25e.png)